anhvir/c102/README.md

  c102 Week07: Apology: I initially uploaded a wrong version of `assignment1.pdf`.
-If you’ve already downloaded it, please re-download now.
+If you downloaded it before 4PM Monday 03/SEP, please re-download now.
 ============
 This week:
    * `string_examples_skel.c` skeleton for implementing